Idiopathic hypersomnia: Signs and symptoms

 Some studies have shown increased frequencies of palpitations, digestive problems, difficulty with body temperature regulation, and other symptoms in patients with IH.
-Anxiety and depression are frequent, likely as a response to chronic illness.
-A case series in 2010 found that peripheral vascular symptoms, such as cold hands and feet (e.g., Raynaud Syndrome), were more common in people with IH than in controls.
+Anxiety and depression are frequent, and are likely to be a response to chronic illness.
+A case series in 2010 found that peripheral vascular symptoms, such as cold hands and feet (e.g., Raynaud syndrome), were more common in people with IH than in controls.